promptworks/promptworks.vim/README.md

     NOTE: This will move your existing .vimrc to .vimrc.bak and create a new .vimrc

-    ALSO NOTE: This assumes your default Vim is available from the `vi` command.
+    ALSO NOTE: This assumes your default Vim is available from the `vim` command.
 If this is not the case, run `:BundleInstall` inside vim after installing.

     ```sh
     bash < <(curl -Ls https://github.com/promptworks/promptworks.vim/raw/master/scripts/setup.sh)